 Races: Our new virtual race experiences are designed to fit everyone’s fitness journey from novice to pro.
 Come join us on one of our identified routes or create your own experience to track your fitness journey, tackle new challenges, build endurance, and perform your personal best.

 Sports Leagues: We are looking forward to softball and outdoor volleyball leagues starting this spring.
 Join us and boost your game!

-Swimming – The aquatic center is currently taking registrations for lap swim, deep water running, water aerobics and water walking.
-Current pass holders may register at 8:00 am every Wednesday.
+Swimming – The aquatic center is currently taking registrations for lap swim, deep water running, water aerobics, and water walking.
+Current pass holders may register at 8:00 am every Wednesday for the following week.

 Join us to help restore Bellingham parks!
 We have several small-scale work parties throughout the community that follow strict COVID-19 guidelines.